 GIMP: An amazing free and open-source image editor with lots of features to manipulate & edit images, Free form drawing, and transcoding between different image file formats (JPEG, PNG, GIF, etc..).
 GIMP is a similar software to Adobe Photoshop.

-Inkscape: This is a free and open-source vector graphic editor that is used to create vector images, primarily in SVF format.
+Inkscape: This is a free and open-source vector graphics editor that is used to create vector images, primarily in SVF format.
 Inkscape is similar to Corel Draw or Adobe illustrator.

 Audacity: A free and open-source audio editor and recording application software developed by a group of volunteers.
 Audacity can be used to filter, apply effects and convert between many different audio formats such as WAV, MP3, and OCG.